You can also see my reviews on Facebook.

 Testimonials from my Virginia Clients, 2015 – 2017

 Corrie has done excellent work on my three very different geldings.
 She always takes the time the horse needs and never rushes them.
 I appreciate how meticulous she is about her work.
 Corrie is willing to talk to owners and receive their input on how the horse is going.
 She is a kind, patient knowledgeable trimmer and did wonderful work on my boys! —Hannah Carey, owner of Serenity Oasis Farm.

-Although I haven’t known her for very long, working with Corrie has been an absolute pleasure!
+Although I haven’t known her for very long, working with Corrie was an absolute pleasure!
 My horse, Jessie, has always been a “problem child” when it comes to having her feet handled.
 (As a mustang who wasn’t worked with until later in her life, this has been one of many challenges.)